datalakehouse/docs/integrate/databases/mysql/setup-mysql-generic.md

 1.  **Create a DataLakeHouse user on the MySQL database**
     * Connect to the MySQL database in question with your admin user.
-    * Create a user for DataLakeHouse using the following MySQL logic replacing &lt;newsername&gt; with you a user name that you choose (we recommend 'datalakehouse_ro' to signify a read-only user), and choose a good password that complies with your security policies:
+    * Create a user for DataLakeHouse using the following MySQL logic replacing <newsername> with you a user name that you choose (we recommend 'datalakehouse_ro' to signify a read-only user), and choose a good password that complies with your security policies:

-              CREATE USER <new_username>@'%' IDENTIFIED WITH mysql_native_password BY 'tmp!password';
+    `CREATE USER <new_username>@'%' IDENTIFIED WITH mysql_native_password BY 'tmp!password';
-              GRANT SELECT, REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO <new_username>@'%';
+    GRANT SELECT, REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO <new_username>@'%';`

 2.  **Enter your Credentials and Other Information in the Fields **
     * Enter in the _**Name/Alias**_ field, the name you'll use within datalakehouse.io to differentiate this connection from others